 The "XINJIANG, TAKLAMAKAN & KARAKORAM", the first production from the TRANS-AEOLIAN TRANSMISSION, is a research (field-recordings + video shooted) in the Xinjiang area with Uyghurs musicians (shamans, bards and Dolans), then reconstructed with computers and electrical instruments, going into a Neo-Shamanistic Post-Industrial music.
-On stage, two musicians are playing a documentary/fiction/road-movie/concert on an edited film shot in the depths of the desert of Taklamakan, up in the mountains of Karakoram as well as in the deep-hearts of last cities of the Silk Route.
+On stage, three musicians are playing a documentary/fiction/road-movie/concert on an edited film shot in the depths of the desert of Taklamakan, up in the mountains of Karakoram as well as in the deep-hearts of last cities of the Silk Route.
 An incredible Post-Industrial New-Shamanistic music.
 An adventure/creation between Kashgar, Marqit, Iarkam and on the Pakistani, Tajik and Kirghiz borders.

 Concert on a Road-Movie.

 A creation supported by the Cultural Office of the French Embassy in Beijing.
 The Premiere (concert) took place at the Zajia Temple in Beijing during the Croisements Festival, the Premiere (concert + film projection) at the Mayakovsky Theatre, Dushanbe, Tajikistan.

 - Qara Kun

 Making of (photos)

 Some past events : FMM Sines Festival (PT), Musée des Confluences (F), Festival R.I.O.
 (F), Croisements Festival (PRC), OFFEST (MK), Théâtre Anthéa Antibes (F)...

 In 2012, during a tour in China François R. Cambuzat remained enthralled by the Muslim and Shamanic Uyghur music discovered accidentally in Urumqi.
 He begins then an exploration and a personal réinterprétation of these musics of rise, pondering and trance.